-Shai is also the Associate Director of the Carolina Center for the Study of the Middle East and Muslim Civilizations at UNC, where he administers a federal grant in support of Middle East studies on campus.
-Prior to his UNC appointments, between 2008 and 2010, Shai was the foreign policy adviser for Congressman James P. Moran (D-VA) at the U.S. House of Representatives, and focused on issues such as the Israeli-Palestinian conflict, human rights in Iran, and parental child abduction to Japan.
+Shai is also the Associate Director of the Center for Middle East and Islamic Studies at UNC, where he administers a federal grant in support of Middle East studies on campus.
+Prior to his above appointments, between 2008 and 2010, Shai was the foreign policy adviser for Congressman James P. Moran (D-VA) at the U.S. House of Representatives and focused on issues such as the Israeli-Palestinian conflict, human rights in Iran, and parental child abduction to Japan.

 Born and raised in Jerusalem, Shai served in the Israeli military between 1994 and 1997.
 He earned a B.A. in Journalism from the Queensland University of Technology in Brisbane, Australia, and a Master’s degree in Near and Middle Eastern Studies from the School of Oriental and African Studies (SOAS) at the University of London in the UK.
 In 2006, Shai was awarded a Rotary Peace Fellowship and studied for a second Master’s in Global History, along with Arabic and Conflict Resolution, at UNC.
 While a Rotary Peace Fellow, Shai worked in the summer of 2007 with the Cooperative Housing Foundation (CHF) International in Amman, Jordan.
 Shai is a native speaker of Hebrew, a volunteer mediator at the District Court in Durham, NC, and at the Dispute Settlement Center in Carrboro, NC.